 I've heard so many horror stories of women who wait until their mid-thirties or later to have children, then find out that they are infertile.
 I'm 25 years old now and nowhere near getting married or having babies, yet I don't want this to happen to me when I'm ready.
 What can I do now to protect my fertility and make sure I am able to conceive when the time is right?
 It's causing me a lot of anxiety!!

-While you can't reverse the aging process, and you have little say in your biological makeup, you can follow some healthy lifestyle tips that may help preserve your fertility:
+While you can't reverse the aging process, and you have little say about your genetic predisposition to certain medical conditions, you can follow some healthy lifestyle tips that may help support and preserve your fertility:

 - Schedule regular medical check-ups to allow for early detection and treatment of any conditions or diseases, such as polycystic ovarian syndrome (PCOS), that affect hormone levels and fertility.
 During your checkups, you can also talk with your health care provider about any concerns you have regarding your fertility.

 - Maintain a healthy body weight for overall health and balanced hormone levels.
 Fertility may be influenced by body fat and too little or too much can factor into a person’s ability to conceive.

 - Practice safer sex to avoid any fertility problems related to sexually transmitted infections (STIs).
 These types of infections can be asymptomatic and, therefore, may be left untreated.
 In women, these untreated infections can spread to the upper genital tract, creating scar tissue that damages the fallopian tubes.
 Male and female condoms, when used correctly and consistently, are effective at preventing STI transmission.
 If you don't know your partner's STI status, you can talk to them about getting tested just to be sure.

 - Eat a nutritious diet.
 While there isn't research that indicates any specific foods that promote fertility, eating a balanced diet promotes overall health.
 For those with celiac disease, it's advised to make sure it doesn't go untreated, as it can affect fertility.